Arachne: Search Based Repair of Deep Neural Networks: Introduction

-This paper introduces \name, a search-based automated program repair technique for DNNs.
-Instead of retraining, \name directly manipulates the neural weights and searches the space of possible DNNs, guided by a specifically designed fitness function following Generate and Validate APR techniques~\cite{ Goues:2012zr,Yuan2018zl,Saha2019jh}. \name resembles APR techniques for traditional code in many aspects: it adopts a fault localisation technique, and uses both positive and negative inputs to retain correct behaviour and to generate a patch, respectively.
-Its internal representation of a patch is even simpler than the representation for code, as a set of neural weights can be represented as a vector of real numbers.
-Consequently, \name uses Particle Swarm Optimisation (PSO)~\cite{Kennedy1995hp,Windisch2007gf} as its search algorithm.
-During a fitness evaluation, \name updates the chosen neural weights of the DNN under repair with values from the PSO candidate solution, executes the inputs, and computes the fitness value based on the outcomes.
+This paper introduces \name, a search-based automated program repair (APR) technique for DNN classifiers.
+Compared to existing techniques, \name is more focused on fixing specific misclassifications, e.g. erroneously predicting an input of class $a$ as class $b$, rather than overall accuracy. \name directly searches the space of neural weights, guided by a novel fitness function inspired by Generate and Validate APR techniques~\cite{ Goues:2012zr,Yuan2018zl,Saha2019jh}. \name resembles APR techniques for traditional code in many aspects: it attempts to localise components relevant to the given misclassification, and uses both positive (i.e., inputs that are correctly classified) and negative inputs (i.e., inputs that are misclassified) to retain correct behaviour and to generate a patch, respectively.
+As \name directly changes the values of neural weights, its internal representation of a patch is a vector of real numbers. \name thus adopts Differential Evolution (DE)~\cite{Storn1997aa}, a meta-heuristic optimisation algorithm shown to be effective in continuous search spaces~\cite{Storn1997aa,Das2011aa}, as its search algorithm.
+During each fitness evaluation, \name updates the localised neural weights of the DNN under repair with values with the DE candidate solutions.
+Subsequently, it evaluates the fitness of solutions based on the classification results of inputs.

-We have empirically evaluated \name on three image classification benchmark datasets and three corresponding DNN classifiers: Fashion MNIST~\cite{ Xiao2017jy}, CIFAR-10~\cite{Krizhevsky2009kt}, and German Traffic Sign Recognition Benchmark (GTSRB)~\cite{Stallkamp2012hc}.
-Initially, to study the impact that fault localisation and a particular choice of misbehaviour has on the success rate of the repair, we evaluate the feasibility of \name against faults that are artificially induced via under-training of DNNs.
-Subsequently, we also show that \name can repair a fully trained DNN as newly incoming inputs reveal previously unknown unexpected behaviour.
-This adaptive repair process does not require any additional data, apart from the new inputs that revealed the unexpected behaviour.